rxseven/docker-playground/README.md

 make test
 ```

+Available options:

 1. Watch files for changes and rerun tests related to changed files
 2. Prevent tests from printing messages through the console
 3. Display individual test results with the test suite hierarchy
 4. Generate code coverage reports (LCOV data)

-> Note: by default, when you run test in *watch mode*, Jest will only run the tests related to files changed (modified) since the last commit.
+> Note: by default, when you run test in [watch mode](https://jestjs.io/docs/en/cli.html#watch), Jest will only run the tests related to files changed (modified) since the last commit.
 This is an optimization designed to make your tests run fast regardless of how many tests in the project you have.
 However, you can also press `a` in the watch mode to force Jest to run all tests.

-> Note: code coverage reports will be generated in the local `./coverage` directory.
+> Note: code coverage reports will be generated in the local [`./coverage`](https://jestjs.io/docs/en/configuration#coveragedirectory-string) directory.
 This directory is listed in [`.gitignore`](https://github.com/rxseven/onigiri-webapp/blob/master/.gitignore#L7) file to ensure that it will not be tracked by the source control.

 > Tip: press `control + c` to stop the running tests.